SkinsRestorer/resource-pages/README.md

 ## Want to support us and the plugin?

 We have spent much of our time working on SkinsRestorer, we made it free, so that any server could enjoy it.
-Please consider [donating to us](https://skinsrestorer.net/donate) if you are a large server and would like to thank us.
+Please consider [donating to us](https://skinsrestorer.net/donate) if you would like to thank us.
 This allows us to continue working on this project.

 [![kofi](https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/donate/kofi-plural_vector.svg)](https://ko-fi.com/skinsrestorer) [![paypal](https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/cozy/donate/paypal-plural_vector.svg)](https://skinsrestorer.net/donate)